 Answer: The word "audition" sounds scary, but the audition really isn't.
 We hold auditions so we can have a chance to meet one-on-one with the singer and parents and we do a very wide assessment of their voice to get a feel of where they are, in terms of note-reading, ear training, rhythm, and range.
 For our very young singers, we help them through every step, so it really becomes a mini-music lesson, and it teaches them what they will be learning throughout the year.
 The minimum requirement for the Junior Choir is that the singer can match pitch (if I sing a note, they can sing the same note with me).
 In our Junior Choir our goals are to help the kids extend their range, learn to sing with a beautiful tone, start to read music, learn the beginnings of solfege, and expose them to a wide variety of age-appropriate music.
 At the end of the choir season, we assess each singer again so we can show singers and parents how much they learned throughout their year at choir.

 Question: I was looking at your website, but noticed the choirs don't start until age 7.
-Do you have any advice on where to go or what to do for a 4 1/2 year old in the Chandler/Gilbert area that loves to sing??
+Do you have any advice on where to go or what to do for my 4-year-old who loves to sing?

 Answer: Yes!
-I have lots of ideas for a 4 1/2 year old who loves to sing!
-Some ideas for before then:
+I have lots of ideas for young children who love to sing!

 - Join a local church children's choir

 - Find a pre-school that uses lots of music and singing everyday

 - Expose your child to concerts in many forms - theater, symphony, choir, dance, - so she/he can watch and be inspired by performances.